addyosmani/backbone-fundamentals/index.md

 require.config({

   // Initialize the application with the main application file.
-  deps: ["main"],
+  deps: ['main'],

   paths: {
     // JavaScript folders.
-    libs: "../assets/js/libs",
+    libs: '../assets/js/libs',
-    plugins: "../assets/js/plugins",
+    plugins: '../assets/js/plugins',

     // Libraries.
-    jquery: "../assets/js/libs/jquery",
+    jquery: '../assets/js/libs/jquery',
-    lodash: "../assets/js/libs/lodash",
+    lodash: '../assets/js/libs/lodash',
-    backbone: "../assets/js/libs/backbone"
+    backbone: '../assets/js/libs/backbone'
   },

   shim: {
     // Backbone library depends on lodash and jQuery.
     backbone: {
-      deps: ["lodash", "jquery"],
+      deps: ['lodash', 'jquery'],
-      exports: "Backbone"
+      exports: 'Backbone'
     },

     // Backbone.LayoutManager depends on Backbone.
-    "plugins/backbone.layoutmanager": ["backbone"]
+    'plugins/backbone.layoutmanager': ['backbone']
   }

 });
 ```

-The first option defined in the above config is `deps: ["main"]`.
+The first option defined in the above config is `deps: ['main']`.
 This informs RequireJS to load up our main.js file, which is considered the entry point for our application.
 You may notice that we haven't specified any other path information for `main`.

 This is because as we haven't overridden the path to our scripts using the `baseUrl` option, Require will infer this using the path from our `data-main` attribute in index.html.
 In other words, our `baseUrl` is `app/` and any scripts we require will be loaded relative to this location.